Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Isomorphism theorem and special projective functors

-The result is a \emph{Verma path} of length $d$.
-Note that in the third row all the given connections might be decorated with a $\bullet$ in a similar way to the fourth row.
-For this replace the symbol $\diamond$ with either $\up$ or $\down$ such that the weight diagram has an even number of $\down$'s.
-If the resulting picture does not look like one of the pictures in the first or second row, i.e. the strand is not oriented then it must be decorated with a $\bullet$.
+Note that in the third row of \eqref{fig:Vermapath} any strand might need to be decorated with a $\bullet$ as in the fourth row.
+To determine this, replace $\diamondb$ by either $\up$ or $\down$ such that the diagram has an even number of $\down$'s in that row.
+If the strand is not oriented as in the first or second row, then a decoration $\bullet$ must be added.

-\begin{ex} The first eight pictures in Figure~\ref{exVermapath} display the Verma paths for $d=2$ and $\delta>1$, representing the eight Verma modules appearing in a Verma filtration of $\MdV$.
+\begin{ex} The first eight pictures in \eqref{exVermapath} display the Verma paths for $d=2$ and $\delta>1$, representing the eight Verma modules appearing in a Verma filtration of $\MdV$.
 In case $\delta=1$, the first picture has to be replaced by the last one.
-Note the dot in the last Verma path that indicates that the symbol $\diamond$ at position $0$ for $\lambda^1$ would need to be substituted with a $\up$ to obtain an even number of $\down$'s.
+Note the $\bullet$ in the last Verma path that indicates that the symbol $\diamondb$ at position $0$ in the second row would need to be substituted with a $\up$ to obtain an even number of $\down$'s. \abovedisplayskip0.45em \belowdisplayskip0.3em

 \end{ex}